 The study found that employee recognition has a dramatic impact on engagement, stating:

 Employee engagement touches nearly every aspect of a business, which is why so many organizations are struggling to improve it.
-The Deloitte Human Capital Trends 2015 report stated that 87 percent of organizations cite culture and engagement as one of their top challenges.
+The Deloitte Human Capital Trends 2015 report stated that 87% of organizations cite culture and engagement as one of their top challenges.

 In addition to its effects on employee engagement, recognition has shown to directly impact employee retention.